Updated 22nd February 2021

 Please click HERE to read the government guidance for young carers and young adult carers.
 There is also an easy read version via the link.

 You can spread the virus even if you don’t have symptoms - CLICK HERE FOR AN EASY READ VERSION

 Easy read version - PRIME MINISTERS LETTER TO THE PUBLIC

 Government Update regarding Public Transport states that it is mandatory to wear face mask covering on all forms of public transport UNLESS you are unable to.
-Please click HERE if you would like to see the new face mask exception cards.
+Please click HERE for an easy read version.

 Click HERE for advice to parents if your child becomes unwell.